Skip to Content

 Learn more about harvesting peppers here.

+Spread the seeds out evenly on a plate.
 Keep your seeds in a well-ventilated area for 5-7 days.
-You can also use a small fan to provide better airflow.
+You can also use a small fan for better airflow and faster drying.

 Tip: Be organized!
-If you are saving seeds from multiple pepper varieties, be sure to dry them on separate, labeled containers to avoid confusing seeds.
+If you are saving seeds from multiple pepper varieties, be sure to dry them on separate, labeled containers to avoid mixing up seeds.

 How To Dry Pepper Seeds